Soundproof Windows – How Effective Are They?

 Not to mention, that as we previously discussed, sound can flank through a number of pathways, like a paper-thin crack in your baseboards, or through wall cut-outs such as an electrical outlet on an exterior facing wall, or an output for your clothes dryer.
 When looking to reduce exterior noise, these are all factors that would need to be addressed along with the installation of new windows.
 For more tips, check out my blog about finding sound leaks.

-Find Sound Leaks
+See Similar: Finding Sound Leaks

-3. What is the Noise Source?
+What is the Noise Source?

 The third important factor to consider is noise source.
 Consider this example:

 However, the same issue (ancillary sound propagation paths) occurs with traffic and exterior noise.
-If there is a large Mack truck idling right outside your house, then the ground vibration will bypass the wall entirely.
+If there is a large mack truck idling right outside your house, then the ground vibration will bypass the wall entirely.
+Whether it’s overhead aircraft or nearby yard work, most walls are much less effective at blocking low, droning noises than they are at high pitches.

 What can you do to improve the Soundproofing of your window?
 Consider upgrading to a heavier duty soundproof window, or adding a high-STC sound dampening curtain.
 By combining soundproofing layers and minimizing flanking, you can dramatically improve the composite STC rating of the window and curtain together.

-How Effective Are Soundproof Windows?
+Conclusion – How Effective Are Soundproof Windows?

 Summary